 If the original transaction was incurred more than 90 days preceding the transfer request, the justification must also address:

 Cost Transfer Documentation: Cost Transfer Forms and Wage Transfer Forms require adequate documentation (examples include IRA OGA/GL Transaction Detail - Expenditures Reports, Labor Change Reports, Invoices, etc.) to support the transactions being moved.
 These always need to be included as attachments when electronically submitting these forms for approval and processing.

 Timely Submissions of Cost Transfers: Each Cost Transfer should be completed within 90 days of the date of the incurrence of the original expense.
 Cost Transfers over 90 days will only be approved under extenuating circumstances.
 Examples of Acceptable Extenuating Circumstances for Cost Transfers over 90 calendar days (note that all of these exceptions still require submission of the Cost Transfer Form and Wage Transfer Form):

 Please Note: Acceptable extenuating circumstances do not include Absences of the PI or Administrator, Lack of Staff, Inexperienced Staff, or Lateness of Reconciliations.

 Preparing Cost Transfers: Department Grant Managers or Finance Centers prepare a Cost Transfer Form (Non-Payroll) or a Wage Transfer Form (Payroll).
 Once the appropriate form has been completed and signed, the Department Grant Manager or Finance Center electronically submits a Cost Transfer Form or Wage Transfer Form to their OSP Sponsored Research Manager.
-Please note that when submitting the Cost Transfer Form and a PDF copy of the Wage Transfer Form to their OSP Sponsored Research Manager as well for upload purposes.
+Please note that when submitting the Cost Transfer Form and Excel copy of the form needs to be sent to the OSP Sponsored Research Manager as well for upload purposes.

 Cost Transfer Approvals: